 UCAS CODE: N8H4

-Unique to the UK Higher Education sector, our programme will allow you to obtain a university degree and a frozen ATPL in just three years of full-time study - at a lower cost than doing them separately.
-We are one of only a few UK universities to have an FNPT II Flight Simulator, which you’ll use throughout your time with us for a number of training modules.
+Unique to the UK Higher Education sector, completing this Bucks New University programme will allow you to obtain a recognised UK Honours degree and a frozen Air Transport Pilot Licence in just three years of full-time study - at a lower cost than doing them separately.
+This is the highest commercial pilot category there is.
+Once you have met the required number of professional experiences, the frozen prefix will be dropped.

 You’ll benefit from the experience of our specialist staff and balance academic study with professional qualifications.
 You’ll become a member of the Royal Aeronautical Society and obtain your Commercial Pilot’s Licence with Instrumental Rating and ultimately your Multi-Crew Co-operation Certificate, known as Frozen ATPL.